Suprcode/Crystal.Database/Jev/README.md

 Patch Notes
 20.12.23

-Works with latest source code (887)
+-Works with latest source code (887)
-Fix for change of Preview directory.
+-Fix for change of Preview directory.
-Also added all Database Maps in.
+-Also added all Database Maps in.

 27/01/21

 -Added the following monsters to database to allow the server to start;